-Exceptions to use the pass-no pass grading option for courses associated with study away programs may be requested by individual program directors and will be granted only with the approval of the Associate Academic Dean and the Assistant Dean for Study Away and International Education.
+Exceptions to use the pass-no pass grading option for courses associated with study away programs may be requested by individual program directors and will be granted only with the approval of the Associate Academic Dean and the Director for Study Away and International Education.

 Students may elect the pass-no pass grading option for any course they have enrolled consistent with stated eligibility rules no later than the conclusion of the final exam period during their last term at Furman.
 However, courses enrolled prior to the implementation of this policy in fall 2016 are not eligible for the retroactive application of a pass-no pass grading option.